edamame-course/FastQC/final/2016-06-22_FastQC_tutorial.md

 cd FastQC
 chmod 755 fastqc
 ```
-This has changed the permission so we can now execute the file.
+Now we can execute the file.
 If you're interested in the specifics of changing file permissions, there is a 10 second crash course [here](https://files.fosswire.com/2007/08/fwunixref.pdf) under the heading "File Permissions".

 We're ready to check the quality of our data!
 What do we need to do?
 * Navigate to the directory containing our fastq files